Bill Nelson (musician): 1990s

-In 1992, Nelson released Blue Moons and Laughing Guitars on Virgin, which consisted of demos for a proposed band including four guitarists and two drummers which never materialised.
+In 1992, Nelson released Blue Moons & Laughing Guitars on Virgin, which consisted of demos for a proposed band including four guitarists and two drummers which never materialised.
 "This is what I do behind locked doors," he wrote on the sleeve, prefiguring much of his later, home recorded work including My Secret Studio 1995 (4-CD + 2-CD) and Noise Candy 1997 (6-CD).
 In the same year, Nelson worked with Roger Eno and Kate St John as producer (with Roger Eno) on the duo's album The Familiar, on which Nelson also played guitar and other instruments.
 This experience fortuitously not only sowed the seeds of Eno's, Nelson's and St.John's participation in the 'ambient supergroup' Channel Light Vessel, which also featured Laraaji and Mayumi Tachibana, but also introduced Nelson to Voiceprint Records, whose subsidiary labels included All Saints and Resurgence, both of which would release a number of CLV and Nelson recordings from 1994 til 1997.

 In 1995, Nelson released two very different albums.
 Crimsworth (Flowers, Stones, Fountains And Flames) was an ambient piece which had provided the soundscape to an art installation.
 Practically Wired, or How I Became...
 Guitarboy! was a return to guitar-based instrumental music, something Nelson had barely touched for the previous decade and a half.

-In 1996, Nelson augmented his sound with drum and bass for After The Satellite Sings, credited as a major influence on David Bowie's Earthling album by Bowie's then guitarist Reeves Gabrels.
+In 1996, Nelson augmented his sound with drum and bass for After the Satellite Sings, credited as a major influence on David Bowie's Earthling album by Bowie's then guitarist Reeves Gabrels.

 By 1997, Nelson's troubles with his former manager were resolved in a lawsuit which enabled Nelson to recover much of his back catalogue.
 The fully authorised Simplex was subsequently released in 2001 by Lenin Imports and reissued in 2012 by Esoteric.

 In 1997, Nelson created the Populuxe label, with a distribution arrangement via Robert Fripp's Discipline Global Mobile, but his relationship with them stagnated and Nelson's last release on that label was Atom Shop in 1998.
 Subsequent releases have been on other imprints such as Toneswoon as well as direct mail order (and later internet order) releases.